Transfusion/LynxChan/src/be/Readme.md

 `general.json`: contains general settings for the application.
 Holds the following settings:
 * `unlockHistory`(Boolean): if true, users that can't see plain text ips can still see a user's history across boards.
 * `disableBanCaptcha`(Boolean): if true, bans will never require captchas for anyone.
+* `extraBypassMinRole`(Number): minimum role required for people to use extra bypass tools.
+The tools are: pruning unused bypasses and disabling the creation of new bypasses.
+Defaults to admin.
 * `useHttp2`(Boolean): if true, the engine will use HTTP2 for HTTPS.
 * `lowercaseBoardUris`(Boolean): if true, all new boards will use lowercase uris.
 * `trustedProxies`(Array): list of ips of the trusted proxies.
 Trusted proxies will have the x-forwarded-for taken in account to get the ip.
 By default, localhost and the lynxchan cluster master are also trusted proxies.
 Also, if the first trusted proxy is '*', then all requests will be treated as coming from trusted proxies.